Hi there! This is a repost of my second most popular post ever. Enjoy!

 See what I did there?

 I wanted to illustrate the attitude of a significant fraction of my fellow scientists.
-It is no secret that the prevalent opinion of many is that if a person in science is a believer or even spiritual, that kind of makes them “lesser” scientists.
+It is no secret that the prevalent opinion of many scholars is that if a person in science is a believer or even spiritual, that kind of makes them “lesser” scientists.
 There are of course, several “levels of condescension”, from the disapproving, somewhat puzzled look to full-blown criticism.
 And that’s only the people who know you!

 Then there are some people who do this type of thing “wholesale” in the sense that they direct their rage to no one in particular and to everyone at the same time.
 This is undoubtedly a minority, but a rather loud and pushy one.
 They are sometimes known as the “angry atheists” (AgAt), not to be confused with rational people who happen to be atheists.
 By the way, even though this is not the main topic of this post, I want to state that angry theists are as bad as AgAts and are much widely known.
 A topic for another day.

-Some AgAts are private citizens and yet others are high-profile thinkers, writers, etc. Amusingly, many of them passionately declare their sense of wonder about nature’s beauty while in the same breath loudly denouncing the very same awe and wonder that others feel just because these others happen to credit a higher power for this beauty.
+Anyway, some AgAts are private citizens and yet others are high-profile thinkers, writers, etc. Amusingly, many of them passionately declare their sense of wonder about nature’s beauty while in the same breath loudly denouncing the very same awe and wonder that others feel just because these others happen to credit a higher power for this beauty.
 The really extremist ones display an all-or-none attitude, meaning that in their view, if one does not fully embrace what they believe (and yes, it is a belief) in their entirety, well, one is completely wrong and rather “intellectually inferior” (and this is when they are trying to be polite, imagine those who do not even try).

 I find this attitude hilarious, since when angry atheists do that, they are doing EXACTLY the same thing that many extremist religious people do.
-In fact, some time ago a group mainly formed by angry atheists initiated a (sorry, but it is what I think) ridiculous movement to actually try and call themselves “brights” instead of atheists.
+In fact, some time ago a group mainly formed by angry atheists initiated a (sorry, but it is what I think) ridiculous movement to actually try to call themselves “brights” instead of atheists.
 Have you seen in movies depictions of a tree house with a sign saying “no girls allowed”?
 I actually imagine one with a sign that says “no dims allowed”, and yes, the brights do exclude from their club anyone that does not strictly subscribes to their philosophies.
-As a group, they actually think that those excluded are fundamentally dumb’ or “dims”.
+As a group, they actually think that those excluded are fundamentally “dumb” or “dims”.

-I’ll stop talking about them “brigths” now.
+I’ll stop talking about them “brights” now.

-As I said, I am a churchgoer; what I did not say is that I elect to go there not because I believe; actually, I kind of go because I do not know what to believe.
+As I said, I am a churchgoer; what I did not say is that I elect to go there not because I believe; actually, I go because I do not know what to believe.
 I am searching, and I think that this is something that will be within me all my life.
 Let me put this in a different way; the “section” of my mind that deals with belief (this is a metaphor; I am not talking as a neurobiologist now) is constantly cycling through three basic states:

 Sometimes I am ABSOLUTELY SURE that there is a God.